Ameek94/BOBE/README.md

 ``python -m pip install .``

-from the package directory, for an editable install do
+from the package directory.
+For an editable install do

-``python -m pip install -e .``
+``python -m pip install -e .`` instead.

 See the examples folder for guidance on how to run the code, documentation is currently a work in progress.